-With respect to handling of important documents related to execution of duties such as the minutes of

-Board of Directors meetings, the responsible department shall appropriately manage such documents according to the retention period required by law based on guidelines including the internal rules for document retention, and shall make such documents available for viewing as necessary.
+With respect to handling of important documents related to execution of duties such as the minutes of Board of Directors meetings, the responsible department shall appropriately manage such documents according to the retention period required by law based on guidelines including the internal rules for document retention, and shall make such documents available for viewing as necessary.
 As for the information related to business execution, a system is in place to monitor the status of operation by establishing rules that define the classification and confidentiality of information.
-In addition, Sojitz has created the position of the Chief Information Security Officer (CISO) in the year ended March 31, 2022, for further strengthening information security system.
+In addition, the Information and IT System Security Committee, chaired by the Chief Information Security Officer (CISO), is regularly held to strengthen the information security system.

 With respect to information related to business execution, Sojitz regularly reviews the classification, management method, and retention period of information as stipulated in the internal regulations, and make efforts to ensure proper management.
 In addition, Sojitz Group has formulated guidelines on specific methods for the management and operation of information that requires particularly strict control, which is defined as "information requiring specific management," and has investigated the status of holding such information and provided instructions for improvement as necessary.
-Furthermore, the Group has continuously endeavored to bolster security measures, such as countermeasures against cyberattacks that are becoming increasingly advanced and sophisticated.
-Especially for the fiscal year ended March 31, 2022, which saw a certain establishment of remote work as a working style, the Group focused on security measures, such as introducing software to minimize the impacts of cyberattacks by detecting them at an early stage, and expanding provision of trainings to handle suspicious e-mails to domestic and overseas subsidiaries.
+Furthermore, the Group has continuously endeavored to bolster security measures across the board.
+Sojitz constantly reinforces its security measures by rolling out security measures previously taken mainly at the head office to the whole Group such as by introducing software to early detect cyberattacks that are becoming increasingly sophisticated and to minimize their impact, conducting security risk assessments, and providing guidance for improvement.

-Arrangements to Ensure Effective Auditing by the Audit & Supervisory Board Members
+• Arrangements to Ensure Effective Auditing by the Audit & Supervisory Board Members